fxnn/Racing-Car-Katas/README.md

    The Sensor class provided for the exercise fakes the behaviour of a real tire sensor, providing random but realistic values.

 2. **HtmlTextConverter exercise**: write the unit tests for the HtmlTextConverter class.
-The ToHtmlTextConverter class is designed to reformat a plain text file for display in a browser.
+   The HtmlTextConverter class is designed to reformat a plain text file for display in a browser.
    For the Python and Java versions, there is an additional class "HtmlPagesConverter" which is slightly harder to get under test.
    It not only converts text in a file to html, it also supports pagination.
    It's meant as a follow up exercise.

 3. **TicketDispenser exercise**: write the unit tests for the TicketDispenser.
 The TicketDispenser class is designed to be used to manage a queuing system in a shop.
 There may be more than one ticket dispenser but the same ticket should not be issued to two different customers.